 Chews and chew toys -- Give your pet something to gnaw on while they drive through parts unknown.
 Having a chew toy can keep your dog engaged and interested in something fun instead of worrying about when they'll get home again.

 Calming / car sickness meds if needed -- Some dogs experience car sickness as a symptom of a vestibular imbalance from the motion of a car ride.
 Ask your vet if a medication might help your dog feel better.
+Some vets do prescribe Cerenia for dogs to treat motion sickness an prevent vomiting.

 Copy of health records and vaccinations -- Hotels, campsites, and parks along the way might want to make sure your dog has all their vaccinations.
 And if your dog ends up needing emergency care on the trip, you'll want to have their health records on hand.